exasol/exasol-virtual-schema-common-lua/doc/system_requirements.md

 ### Shared Adapter Properties of Virtual Schemas That Access an Exasol Database

-Adapter properties allow users to configure their virtual schemas.
+Adapter properties allow VS Owners to configure their virtual schemas.
 In this section we define properties that all virtual schemas share which access an Exasol data source.

 #### Schema Name Property
 `req~schema-name-property~1`